faze1096/Project1/README.md

 * What is the advantage of a jump box?
   * Jumpbox has many different advantages such as having the ability to manager other systems securely and it is acted as a bridge between two trusted networks keeping both secure.
 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the data and system logs.

-Filebeat watches for
+* What does Filebeat watch for?
-- _TODO: What does Filebeat watch for?_
+  * Filebeat watches for
 Filebeat monitors the log files and locations that you specify and forwards them to Elasticsearch and Logstash for indexing.
 - _TODO: What does Metricbeat record?_
 Metricbeat records